 but to Cain and to his offering He did not turn…” (Genesis 4:4-5)

 The Torah does not explicitly explain the reason for YHVH’s rejection of Cain.
 She wouldn’t spread a bad mouth on anyone.
 But we can figure out why She opted for the humble Hevel.

-No wonder, then, that YHVH did not ‘lean forwards’ to Cain.
-She did lean forwards to the humble Hevel.
+No wonder, then, that YHVH “did not lean forwards’ to Cain.”
+Instead, She leaned forwards to the humble Hevel.

 “And Cain was very angry, and his face fell…”